 When throwing forehand, it does not apply a lot of spin to the disc compared to a backhand throw.
 The reason behind it is that forehand throws do not have the physical mechanism to stop the disc from coming out from the hand.
 The disc cannot pivot wildly in the hand and there are no finger pulps that will prevent the disc from popping out.
-This will result in a far lower speed spin which means that the disc being thrown will be less stable during the flight.
+This will result in a far lower speed spin which means that the disc being thrown will be more stable during the flight.

 So, how do you balance this type of situation?
 Some players will rely on the more overstable discs to achieve the flight shape they are looking for.
-It will be a lot easier to turn over an understandable disc due to the form flaws and players tend to use and throw an overstable disc to hide that.
+It is a lot easier to turn over an understandable disc due to the form flaws and players tend to use and throw an overstable disc to hide that.

 Disc for Learning Forehand

-At first, it will be difficult for you but once you figure it out, you will be able to throw forehand to any disc in your bag and get the best result.
+At first, it will be difficult for you, but once you figure it out, you will be able to throw forehand to any disc in your bag and get the best result.
 My advice is to start practicing with putters and mid ranges while learning how to throw around the opposite side of the obstacles.